-As we continue full implementation of the Australian Curriculum, we further acknowledge and value these General Capabilities of:
+We further acknowledge and value these General Capabilities of:

-- Literacy
+Literacy

-- Numeracy
+Numeracy

-- > Information and communication technology competence
+Information and communication technology capability

-- Critical and creative thinking
+Critical and creative thinking

-- Personal and social competence
+Personal and social capability

-- Ethical understanding
+Ethical understanding

-- Intercultural understanding.
+Intercultural understanding.

-These sit hand in hand with the Cross Curricular Priorities of:
+These sit ha nd in hand with the Cross Curricular Priorities of:

-- Aboriginal and Torres Strait Islander histories and cultures - > Asia and Australia's engagement with Asia - Sustainability
+Aboriginal and Torres Strait Islander histories and cultures

+Asia and Australia's engagement with Asia

+Sustainability

+In alignment with the general capabilities of the Australian National Curriculum, a variety of technology is embedded across all learning areas.